goblinsan/approval-guard-vscode/README.md

 ```bash
 npm run package
 ```
-Produces a `.vsix` file you can install via the Extensions view (three-dot menu > Install from VSIX...).
+Produces a `.vsix` you can install via the Extensions view.

 ## Contributing
-Keep dependencies minimal (TypeScript only for now).
-Add tests as logic grows (e.g., HTTP client retry / parsing).
-Avoid embedding secrets in settings; prefer environment variables managed by the backend service.
+Keep dependencies minimal.
+Add tests as logic grows.
+Avoid embedding secrets in settings; rely on backend configuration.

 ## License
-MIT
+Apache-2.0